albenaveseli/DataSecurity_Detyra2/README.md

   - Dash = 3 units
   - Space between letters = 3 units
   - Space between words ("/") = 7 units
+**Input Validation & User Guidance**
+  The console UI guides the user with clear instructions and validations for empty inputs or unsupported characters.
+It also offers an optional playback feature after encoding.

 ##  **Description of the Morse Code Logic**